josequinonez/CaseStudyU6/README.md

 * Summarize Findings & Conclusions

 ###Deliverable:
-* A project uploaded to a Github repo
+* This project uploaded to a Github repo, including CaseStudyU6.md in the Paper directory

 ### Project directory structure: